-- 4. Supply, installation and connections of fused main line disconnect switch of the lockable type for the elevators in the machine rooms. - 5.
-Signal to the controller in the machine room to indicate special emergency condition due to lobby smoke detector activation; and smoke detectors in the elevator lobby and machine room in accordance with the ASME A17.1 code. - 6.
-Car lighting and fan circuit for the elevators shall be located in circuit breaker panel in the machine rooms. - 7.
-Permanent light fixtures with switches and duplex-grounded receptacles in the elevator machine room and elevator pit.
-Receptacles in the pit shall be ground fault circuit interrupter type.
+- E. Supply, installation and connections of fused main line disconnect switch of the lockable type for the elevator. - F. Signal to the controller to indicate special emergency condition due to lobby smoke detector activation; and smoke detectors in the elevator lobby and controller space in accordance with the ASME A17.1 code. - G. Car lighting and fan circuit for the elevators shall be located in circuit breaker panel in the controller space.